karimsa/patrol/README.md

 This will start patrol on port `80` with the web interface.
 It will also give patrol access to your host machine's docker daemon so that it can spin up additional containers to run checks.

 *Note: limiting the maximum log size for patrol is crucial, since patrol logs every time checks are run.*

-## Docker tags

-The docker image is hosted at `ghcr.io/karimsa/patrol`.

-There are two tags that are published to the docker repo for this project:

- - `latest`: As per docker convention, this is the latest stable release of patrol.
- - `unstable`: This is the latest copy of the image from `master` - if you like to live life on the edge.

 ## Creating a service